Banking Predictions for 2021: New Branches, Travel Comes Back, Overcrowded Market

 Banks, brokerage firms, and other financial companies are catering to the much-increased appetite for investing.
 They’ve launched or refined their online brokerage services to advertise extremely low trading costs to attractive new investors.

-Additionally, more brokerages are branching into robo-advisory services that allow investors to automate their investments.
+Additionally, more brokerages are branching into robo-advisory services that allow investors to automate their investments and entered the crypto brokerage market.

 Expected Banking Trends for 2021